 National Health Foundation (NHF) and Woodbury University’s Agency for Civic Engagement Center (ACE) collaborated to create the Mobile Units Project for Jefferson High School in South Los Angeles.
 These mobile units will serve to provide amenities for the students at the High School.
 The designs were generated in collaboration with students of the Health Academy, an afterschool program dedicated to promoting healthy lifestyles among high school students.
 Ideas for the structures were derived from core values of this student organization including awareness and promotion of healthy eating habits and lifestyles.
-Structures include a flexible lounge space, a food distribution hub, and mobile farm stand carts distributing fresh fruits.

 The Bowtie Project